atifazad/crisis-guide-speech-agent/README.md

 - OpenAI for the Whisper model
 - Streamlit for the web framework
 - The open-source community for audio processing libraries
+- Contributors and users of this project

+## 📊 Performance Metrics

+- **Transcription Accuracy**: Improved with audio preprocessing
+- **Processing Speed**: Optimized with modular architecture
+- **Memory Usage**: Efficient with proper cleanup
+- **User Experience**: Enhanced with better error handling and feedback